 Classification Of Hormones in Animals

 On the basis of chemical classes/structure, hormones can be classified into the following:

 This group also covers tiny proteins such as growth hormones that are synthesized by the pituitary and the large glycoproteins such as the FSH (follicle-stimulating hormone) which is also synthesized by the pituitary.
 After being stored in the vesicles, a stimulus triggers a response causing it to release, for example, insulin is secreted due to high blood glucose levels.
 These hormones are insoluble in lipids and soluble in water.
 The receptors are found on the target’s cell surface as they can not permeate through the plasma membrane of the cells

 These hormones are the primary group of lipids hormones.
 They are usually alcohols or ketones chemically.
 For example, Estrogen and testosterone which are secreted by the female and male reproductive system respectively.
 These hormones are water-insoluble.
 They stay for a longer period of time in comparison to the peptide hormones as they are carried by transport proteins in the blood.
 Example: The hormone Cortisol.
 It has a half-life ranging from 60-90minutes.

 They are comparatively smaller molecules that are derived from tryptophan and tyrosine amino acids.
 The norepinephrine and epinephrine are secreted by the adrenal gland, they are commonly known as catecholamines.
 Melatonin is secreted by the pineal gland situated in the brain which is responsible to control the sleep cycle.

 Female Hormone List

 Some hormones present in the human body are considered to be female hormones although a few of them are produced naturally in a man’s body.
 However, the distinguishing factor of these hormones in different bodies is the role they play in the fertility of a woman and since they are more dominant in a female’s body.
 Listed below are female hormones:

 - Progesterone – These hormones assist in pregnancy, prepare the uterus lining for the fertilized egg and bring down the synthesis of estrogen post the stage of ovulation

-- Estrogen – Plays a major role in puberty, pregnancy, menstruation, menopause
+- Estrogen – It plays a major role in puberty, pregnancy, menstruation, menopause